Royal Caribbean vs Carnival: Which is a better choice?

 Serenade and Mariner of the Seas docked in Cozumel

 When it comes to comparing Royal Caribbean and Carnival, the two cruise lines are more similar than they are different.
-Each aims to provide an amazing and affordable cruise vacations for families.
+Each aims to provide an amazing and affordable cruise vacation for families.
 You can’t really go wrong between the two, as long as you have the right expectations.

 If you’re a major foodie or someone who loves to really let loose and party the night away on a cruise, you might find that Carnival is the best cruise line for you.
 The upbeat and carefree atmosphere is perfect for cruisers who want a casual getaway without any of the fuss.